- 1 Terrarium Irrigation

 Watering can be difficult, especially with terrarium gardening, it can be difficult to gauge how much water you’ve added to your terrarium, to know how much water to add, and when to water.
 It’s easy for both new and experienced gardeners to add too much, or too little water to their terrarium or bottle garden; both insufficient watering and overwatering can have disastrous effects on your plants.

 The BiOrbAir makes watering easy – the external water level indicator, a discrete feature at the base of the terrarium, allows you to see at a glance how much water is in the base reservoir.
 If the base reservoir is showing as low, you just add water a little at a time, pouring it carefully inside the BiOrbAir, towards the outside edge of the globe; where it will run down into the base reservoir below.
 The water from the base reservoir is then taken up by the capillary matting, which in turn moistens the compost above, and provides an effective, automatic watering system for the terrarium plants.
+I think it would be only possible to overwater orchids or other epiphytic plants that were mounted on cork bark and are misted separately by hand, but even then the BiOrbAir’s fan would help to mitigate this risk, as the water would evaporate more rapidly inside a BiOrbAir than inside in a traditional bottle garden or glass terrarium.
+From my experience with the BiOrbAir, I think that if you follow the straightforward instructions, I don’t think that you could overwater the plants that are planted into the compost inside the BiOrbAir terrarium, unless of course, you have chosen unsuitable terrarium plants.
+If you’re looking for a list of ideal plants for your terrarium, vivarium, or bottle garden, you might like to see my planting list.

 In the front outer edge of the planting of my BiOrbAir I chose to plant moss, to make adding the rainwater and topping up the base reservoir easy – I didn’t want to worry about damaging any plants as I add rainwater to the terrarium.
 As the moss is low growing, robust and compact, it allows me extra room to navigate inside the BiOrbAir, this has worked very well indeed.
 As I pour the rainwater in, the water runs over the edge of the moss and tops up the base reservoir below.
 Other terrarium gardeners may not need to be so considerate with their planting but I am rather clumsy, so I need to take extra care and plan accordingly.